graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/logging.rst

-Note that while the EXECUTE trace events contain every execution profile, if you dump execution profiles straight to disk, they will go into a file with a fixed filename, and each execution of the model - for instance by calling Session.run() in Tensorflow 1.x - will overwrite the file for the previous execution.
+Note that while the EXECUTE trace events contain every execution profile, if you dump execution profiles straight to disk, they will go into a file with a fixed filename, and each execution of the model - for instance by calling Session.run() in TensorFlow 1.x - will overwrite the file for the previous execution.

 Also be aware that the default size beyond which a report or graph file will